All capability indexes

 See representative workflows

 The Artificial Analysis Finance & Accounting Index combines performance across Intelligence benchmarks sliced for finance and accounting tasks.
-Weights follow how often each capability appears in example tasks for the vertical, using occupational task groupings (O*NET-style).
+We map common tasks from O*NET occupational classifications, then select benchmarks that represent this real-world work.
+Weights are derived from how often capabilities appear across those tasks.

 Score